 The crunch came when I made some double chocolate tarts from my book, Teatime in Paris.
 If you don’t have the book, then try this sample recipe of these tartlets (along with a review of the book) at Farmersgirl Kitchen.

 Et voilà!
-Plonk a bit of this French nougatine on top of tartlets and you’ll find good reason to use it on many other desserts.
+Plonk a bit of this French nougatine on top of chocolate or pistachio tartlets and you’ll find good reason to use it on many other desserts.
 Except if you have daughters like mine, who help themselves to the addictive nougatine from its jar and just nibble on it on its own.
 You may just find one batch isn’t quite enough …